IT Focus Area: cloud

 - The data must be secure

-A SQL server hosted on a virtual machine will be mostly designed and built for high-use points.
+A SQL Server database hosted on an on-premise virtual machine will be mostly designed and built for high-use points.
 For example, an e-commerce company probably builds its database for the extra activity on Black Friday, not for January when activity is low.
 But when you build your entire database for the high points, that means there are wasted resources during downtime, which translates to a financial hit.

 Get serious scale with cloud